NicoVIII/Andromeda-for-GOG/README.md

 TBD

 ### Building
-(The build scripts are just for linux.
-You have to build this on other platforms manually) To build this project, you can run build.sh.
-This will restore the whole solution (`dotnet restore`) and build the consoleapp using fake (`cd Andromeda.ConsoleApp && dotnet fake build`).
+To build the program use dotnet: `dotnet build`

-The script will automatically start the build, you can comment the line out to avoid this.
+To start the program use dotnet and the build `.dll`:

-To start the program use dotnet and the build .dll: `dotnet ./bin/Debug/netcoreapp2.1/Andromeda.ConsoleApp.dll` or `dotnet ./Andromeda.ConsoleApp/bin/Debug/netcoreapp2.1/Andromeda.ConsoleApp.dll` depending on your location
+`dotnet ./bin/Debug/netcoreapp2.1/Andromeda.AvaloniaApp.dll` or `dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.1/Andromeda.AvaloniaApp.dll` depending on your location

 ### Versioning
 I will try to stick to Semantic Versioning 2.0.0 (http://semver.org/spec/v2.0.0.html).